zubinchopra/portaldocs/portal-sdk/templates/portalfx-main.md

 ### Component model
 		* Lifecycle
-			* [Content]
-				* Portal instantiates these in reaction to user interaction ◊ Ex.
-Open a Blade, add a Part to a Dashboard
-				* Portal disposes these in reaction to subsequent user interaction ◊ Ex.
-Close a Blade, unpin a Part from the Dashboard
-				* Refer to memory management
 		* What is a Blade's/Part's API?
 How is it invoked?
-			* [Content]
-				* All Blades/Parts have "Parameters"
-					◊ Parameters are serializable
-					◊ A Blade/Part deeplink can be formed with parameter values
-				* Some Blades are deep-linkable / pinnable
-					◊ …if they only have Parameters
-				* Some Blades have richer interaction with a caller and are not deep-linkable / pinnable ◊ @ReturnsData.Decorator
-				* BladeReferences/PartReferences
-					◊ The way to summon a Blade or Part
-					◊ Code-generated based on decorators / PDL
 	○ How / when to go the IFrame route?
 		* [Content]
 			* [Rehost UI]